-Universities challenged on top 1% advert - BBC News

 Universities challenged on top 1% advert

-Universities in the UK are being challenged over claims to potential students that they are in the "top 1%" of the world's universities.
+Universities in the UK are being challenged over marketing claims to students that they are in the "top 1%" of the world's universities.

-Reading University is going to have to take down such a claim after a complaint to the advertising watchdog.
+The University of Reading is going to have to take down such a claim after a complaint to the advertising watchdog.

 University rankings are increasingly influential for recruitment, particularly for overseas students.